ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 The first destination is the charming town of Stellenbosch, founded three centuries ago and home to South Africa’s prestigious university.
 The town’s historical streets and period buildings exude an air of dignity.
 You’ll have the opportunity to explore this delightful town before indulging in a captivating cellar tour and tasting at the acclaimed Neethlingshof Wine Estate.

 Later, visit the picturesque town of Franschhoek, situated at the valley’s head.
-In the evening, you’ll relish a South African BBQ or Cape Malay buffet dinner at the hotel.
+In the evening, you’ll relish a Cape Malay buffet dinner at the hotel.

 This morning visits the Kirstenbosch Botanical Gardens, set against the slopes of Table Mountain, before arriving in Cape Town.